Samson

 Samson is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Samson's population, as of November 2025, is estimated at around 2,070 people.
-This reflects a growth of 189 people since the 2021 Census, which reported a population of 1,881.
-The current resident population estimate of 2,054 by AreaSearch, following examination of June 2024 ABS ERP data release and address validation since the Census date, indicates a density ratio of 1,899 persons per square kilometer.
-Samson's 10.0% growth rate exceeds the national average (9.7%), marking it as a region leader in population growth.
-Overseas migration contributed approximately 75.0% to overall population gains during recent periods, though all drivers including natural growth and interstate migration were positive factors.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+As of Feb 2026, the estimated population of the suburb of Samson is around 2,070.
+This reflects a 189 person increase since the 2021 Census, which reported a population of 1,881 people.
+The current resident population estimate of 2,054 by AreaSearch, following examination of latest ERP data release by ABS (June 2024) and address validation since Census date, indicates a population density ratio of 1,899 persons per square kilometer, above the national average assessed by AreaSearch.
+Samson's 10.0% growth rate since the 2021 census exceeded the national average of 9.9%, making it a growth leader in the region.
+Overseas migration contributed approximately 75.0% of overall population gains during recent periods, though all drivers including natural growth and interstate migration were positive factors.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

-For areas not covered by this data, post-2032 growth is estimated using ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Future demographic trends project an above median population growth for the area, with an expected increase of 351 persons to 2041, reflecting a total increase of 16.8% over the 17 years.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Based on aggregated SA2-level projections, an above median population growth is projected for the suburb of Samson, with an expected increase of 341 persons to reach a total of 2,411 by 2041, reflecting a 16.4% increase over the 17-year period.

 Frequently Asked Questions - Population